anuragbapat10/Final_year_project/README.md

 **Laravel 9.36.4**

 ## Contribution guidelines
-Follow these algorithms to contribute to the repository
+Follow these steps to contribute to the repository
 - Fork this repository
 - Select your comfortable issues given in issues feature [click here to see the issues](https://github.com/Anurag-Shraddha-Nimish-Heramba/Final_year_project/issues).
 - Read the [Code of Conduct](https://github.com/Anurag-Shraddha-Nimish-Heramba/Final_year_project/blob/master/Code_of_Conduct.md) .